HAML-Team/HAModLoader/README.md

 1. Download the latest [release](https://github.com/Trident35ro/HAModLoader/releases/latest/) for MacOS
 2. Go to your downloads
 3. Unzip the `.zip` archive downloaded earlier
-4. Run `HAModLoader.dmg`
-5. Drag the HAModLoader logo into the `Aplications` folder in the opened windows
+4. Drag `HAModLoader.app` into the `Aplications` folder you have on your Mac
-6. Run the game and let it set up its files and folders
+5. Run the game and let it set up its files and folders

 #### Other info